 Neither vampires, werewolves, mages, changelings, or mortals exist in a vacuum.
-They’re all part of one another’s world, and, in a game where all of those sorts of beings are available for play, it’s basically inevitable that at some point you’re probably going to playing with someone who belongs to a different sphere than your character does.
+They’re all part of one another’s world, and, in a game where all of those sorts of beings are available for play, it’s basically inevitable that at some point you’re probably going to end up playing with someone who belongs to a different sphere than your character does.
 People make friends, people are going to want to help out their friends, and trying to prevent that is like ordering the tide to turn back.

 At the same time, all of the supernatural factions in the game have a vested interest in limiting how much others know about them and how much contact there is between them — often for very good reasons.
 As friendly as individuals may be with one another, the establishments are not likely to share the same level of trust for outsiders, and we want to maintain some degree of that attitude in-game.